JohnLRBrock/JohnBrock/john-brock-js/_drafts/2017-09-09-airbnb-style-guide-chapter-07.md

 permalink: "/john-brock-js/airbnb-styleguide-section-7"
 ---

 Welcome back to my weekly [Airbnb][airbnb] JavaScript [style guide][style guide] explainer.
+Note that this isn't meant as a replacement for reading the style guide but simply a supplement.
 The topic of the 7th section of the style guide is **functions** which are ways to package up code for re-use.
 Functions are enormously important topic in programming.
 With proper use they make your code DRYer, more secure, easier to test and maintain, and less prone to bugs.
 Using functions properly is tied to many concepts in computer science and the topic is therefore to wide for a single article to cover in depth.
 That being said, if you want a refresher on functions or their syntax, I recommend this [w3schools][function basics] article and if you want a more detailed reference on functions check out this page from [mozilla][function reference].

 Note that there are many rules in this section and some of them I will skip either because they are self explanatory or are thoroughly explained by Airbnb.